 - Persistent Lack of Communication: Insurers need to communicate with policyholders.
 You should not be left in the dark about your claim.
 A persistent lack of communication could suggest bad faith settlement practices.

-- Unreasonably Delays in Processing: Insurance claims in Washington should be paid out in a reasonable manner.
+- Unreasonable Delays in Processing: Insurance claims in Washington should be paid out in a reasonable manner.
 Long, unjustified delays are another sign of bad faith settlement practices.

 - An Egregiously Low Settlement Offer: Many insurance claims are resolved through a settlement.
 If the insurance company makes very low settlement offers, that could be a sign of bad faith conduct.